What Works in Social Policy?

 Findings From Well-Conducted Randomized Controlled Trials

 U.S. social programs, set up to address important problems, often fall short by funding specific models/strategies (“interventions”) that are not effective.
 When evaluated in scientifically-rigorous studies, social interventions in K-12 education, job training, crime prevention, and other areas are frequently found ineffective or marginally effective.
 Interventions that produce sizable, sustained effects on important life outcomes tend to be the exception.
-Meanwhile, respected government measures show that the United States has made little progress over the past 40 years in key areas such as reducing poverty1 and increasing K-12 educational achievement.2
+Meanwhile, respected government measures show that the United States has made little progress since the late 1970s in key areas such as reducing poverty1 and increasing K-12 educational achievement.2

 To Help Address This Problem: